 Is all powerful, all wise, a God of love, mercy, holiness, righteousness and truth

 Has a purpose with planet Earth and its mortal inhabitants

 This purpose, made flesh in His Son the Lord Jesus Christ, can involve you

 Is a revelation of God's purpose, given through chosen men

 (Hebrews 1v1-2, Deuteronomy 18v18-19, 2 Samuel 23v1-3)

-These men, in ages past, were moved to write by the Holy Spirit, God's power
+These men, in ages past, were moved to write by the Holy Spirit, which is God's power

 (2 Peter 1v21, Nehemiah 9v30)

-It is hence 'inspired' by God, or God-breathed, being profitable for doctrine, reproof, correction and instruction in righteousness
+It is thus 'inspired' by God, or God-breathed, being profitable for doctrine, reproof, correction and instruction in righteousness